changeofpace/VivienneVMM/README.md

 VivienneVMM is a stealthy debugging framework implemented via an Intel VT-x hypervisor.
 The driver exposes a hardware breakpoint control interface which allows a user mode client to set and clear breakpoints.
 These breakpoints are invisible to the guest.

-This project uses the [HyperPlatform](https://github.com/tandasat/HyperPlatform) framework by [tandasat](https://github.com/tandasat).
+This project is an extension of the [HyperPlatform](https://github.com/tandasat/HyperPlatform) framework by [tandasat](https://github.com/tandasat).

 Projects